Is it cheaper to rent or buy a home in Australia?

 We will deep dive into some of the considerations you should have before jumping onto the property ladder, the affordability of doing so and introduce some of the alternative options to consider.

 Overall, owning a home isn’t always straightforward and neither is the stress of needing to move at the end of your lease or at your landlord’s discretion.
-So it is important to know what option is best for you.
+Both are significant lifestyle and financial decisions, so it is important to know what option is best for you.

 The benefits and disadvantages of renting